databricks/spark-xml/README.md

 ## Features
 This package allows reading XML files in local or distributed filesystem as [Spark DataFrames](https://spark.apache.org/docs/1.3.0/sql-programming-guide.html).
 When reading files the API accepts several options:
-* `path`: location of files.
+* `path`: Location of files.
 Similar to Spark can accept standard Hadoop globbing expressions.
 * `rowTag`: The row tag of your xml files to treat as a row.
 For example, in this xml `<books> <book><book> ...</books>`, the appropriate value would be `book`.
 Default is `ROW`.
 * `samplingRatio`: Sampling ratio for inferring schema (0.0 ~ 1).
 Default is 1.
 Possible types are `StructType`, `ArrayType`, `StringType`, `LongType`, `DoubleType` and `NullType`, unless user provides a schema for this.
 * `excludeAttribute` : Whether you want to exclude tags of elements as fields or not.
 Default is false.